 One small detail I had not realized until my aunt’s recent trip to Seneca Falls was that Susan B. Anthony was not at the Seneca Falls meeting.
 She met Elizabeth Cady Stanton a few years later.

 Susan B. Anthony was arrested in 1872 for daring to vote in a federal election and her trial sparked renewed interest and vigor into the women’s suffrage movement.
-Here is the bench she sat on during her trial in 1872.

 I would invite you to take a moment to say a silent thank you to these women for all they did in the struggle for women’s right to vote.
 The greatest sign of appreciation we could give them would be to vote in each election, no matter how great or small the election.